abpframework/abp/docs/en/UI/AspNetCore/Customization-User-Interface.md

 ### Toolbar Contributors

-Toolbar system is used to define toolbars.
+[Toolbar system](Toolbars.md) is used to define toolbars on the user interface.
 Modules (or your application) can add items to a toolbar, then the theme renders the toolbar on the layout.

 There is only one standard toolbar (named "Main" - defined as a constant: `StandardToolbars.Main`).
 For the basic theme, it is rendered as shown below:![bookstore-toolbar-highlighted](../../images/bookstore-toolbar-highlighted.png)